joelws/python-gpt/README.md

 # Pytho-GPT
-- A simple chat gpt chat tool using the openai library to persist conversions in a [Chat](./python_gpt/chat.py) class
+- A simple chat gpt tool using the openai library to persist conversions in a [Chat](./python_gpt/chat.py) class

 ## Install
 ```